Schoema3/hips/README.md

 * `source`: contains source code (including header files) and `CMakeLists.txt` files.

 ## Dependencies
-### SEC code
+### HiPS code
 * [Cantera](http://cantera.org): open-source suite of tools for problems involving chemical kinetics, thermodynamics, and transport.
 * Yaml: input file format.
-This installation is conveniently built into the SEC build process.
+This installation is conveniently built into the HiPS build process.
 * Cmake 3.12 or higher
 * (OPTIONAL) Doxygen: builds documentation.
 ### Post-processing
-Post-processing data produced by SEC and ODT is processed via Python 3 scripts.
+Post-processing data produced by HiPS is processed via Python 3 scripts.
 We recommend Python 3.2 or higher.
 Scripts may not function properly using Python 2.x.
 The following packages are required and can be installed via pip3:
 * numpy
 * scipy
 * matplotlib